 Women's Film Preservation Fund

 The Women's Film Preservation Fund (WFPF) is the only program in the world dedicated to preserving the cultural legacy of women in the industry.
-It was founded in 1995 by NYWIFT in conjunction with the Museum of Modern Art.
+It was founded in 1995 by NYWIFT in conjunction with the Museum of Modern Art. the WFPF’s goal is to ensure that the contributions of women to film history are not forgotten.
+To date the WFPF has preserved a remarkable spectrum of more than one

 Four Ways to Support the Fund